The Composition Theorem for Differential Privacy: Introduction

 One special case of our results, the strengthening of the state-of-the-art result in \cite{DRV10}, could also have been arrived at directly by using stronger technical methods than used in \cite{DRV10}.
 Specifically, we use a direct expression for the privacy region (instead of an upper bound) to arrive at our strengthened result.

 The optimal composition theorem (Theorem \ref{thm:composition}) provides a fundamental limit on how much privacy degrades under composition.
 Such a characterization is a basic result in differential privacy and has been used widely in the literature \cite{DRV10,HLM10,BBDS12,GRU12,MN12,HR13}.
 In each of these instances, the optimal composition theorem derived here (or the simpler characterization of Theorem \ref{thm:closedform}) could be ``cut-and-pasted", allowing for corresponding strengthening of their conclusions.
-We demonstrate this strengthening for two instances: variance of noise adding mechanisms in Section~\ref{sec:variance} and \cite{BBDS12} in Section~\ref{sec:Application1}.
+We demonstrate this strengthening for two instances: variance of noise adding mechanisms in Section~\ref{sec:variance} and \cite{BBDS12} in Appendix~\ref{sec:Application1}.
 We further show that a variety of existing noise adding mechanisms ensure the same level of privacy with similar variances.
 This implies that there is nothing special about the popular choice of adding a Gaussian noise when composing multiple queries, and the same utility as measured through the noise variance can be obtained using other known mechanisms.
+As an application to the operational definition of differential privacy, we prove, in Section \ref{sec:multiparty}, that a simple non-interactive randomize response mechanism is optimal in secure multi-party computation.
 We start our discussions by operationally introducing differential privacy as certain guarantees on the error probabilities in a binary hypothesis testing problem.